Mushy/opencart_seo_urls/README.md

 Overly commented because I don't write enough comments.

+It is assumed that the script lives in a new directory like /custom/ or /scripts/ or such and as such loads the config using ../ so you may need to alter that.

 Update the URL characters that are replaced in the $find and $repl arrays if you aren't happy with what I have used.

 Some optional variables can be set for checking / updating / rewrites, check the comments.